 Scope

-This standard includes testing protocol requirements for testers, and testing compliance requirements for vendors, of anti-malware solution testing.
-Unless otherwise specifically noted, this standard apply only to tests with publicly-released results, and do not apply to tests that will not have publicly-released results.
+The standards for anti-malware solution testing include requirements for both testing protocols for testers and testing compliance for vendors.
+AMTSO will offer accreditation for publicly-released anti-malware tests that successfully demonstrate compliance with this standard.
+Although anti-malware tests with non-public results will not be accredited by AMTSO, all testers and vendors may benefit by following these testing protocols for any public or private test.

 Purpose

-The purpose of this standard is to help improve the transparency and fairness of anti-malware tests that are made publicly available.
-Additional purposes include: providing testers with fair access to solutions to test; encouraging more voluntary participation by vendors; establishing methods for vendor notification; supporting disclosure of provenance and curation strategy, and vendor access to test samples; and establishing processes for conflict resolution.
+AMTSO recognizes the need for independent product testing for end users to adequately understand the differences in security products and to validate their claims in the market.
+Fair product testing is the cornerstone to achieving this goal, and is more effective through cooperation and participation with both Testers and Security Product Vendors.
+Therefore, the purpose of this standard is to help improve the transparency and fairness of anti-malware tests that are made publicly available.
+Additional purposes include: providing testers with fair access to solutions to test; encouraging more voluntary participation by vendors; establishing methods for vendor notification; supporting disclosure of provenance and curation strategy, and vendor access to test samples; and establishing processes for conflict resolution; and encouraging real-world scientific tests, that are reproducible, statistically valid, and objective.

-This standard serves as the foundation for the AMTSO certification program, established by AMTSO to help ensure reliability of compliance assertions made in connection with validation of an anti-malware solutions test.
+This standard serves as the foundation for the AMTSO testing accreditation program, established to help ensure reliability of compliance assertions made in connection with validation of an anti-malware solutions test.

-Normative References, Definitions and Acronyms
+Informative References, Definitions and Acronyms

-Normative References
+Informative References

-The following documents, in whole or in part, are normatively referenced in this document and are important for its application.
+The following documents, in whole or in part, are referenced in this document and are important for its application.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 AMTSO - Best Practices for Dynamic Testing